-Irene is a longtime environmental advocate and supporter.
-Since joining BQLT, she has served as BQLT Secretary, Co-Chair of the Bylaws & Garden License Agreement Committee, and maintained active involvement with the Finance/Grants committee.
-Irene is, also, a Sierra Club NYC Executive Group Committee member.
+Irene Van Slyke is a longtime environmental advocate and supporter.
+Since joining BQLT, she has served as BQLT Treasurer, Secretary, Co-Chair of the Bylaws & Garden License Agreement Committee, and maintained active involvement with the Finance, Grants, Events and Operations committees.
+Irene is a Sierra Club NYC Executive Group Committee member.
 For the past 40 years, she has been an active member of BQLT’s David Foulke Memorial Garden.
 She loves growing vegetables in the summer.
 Irene has been an active member and gardener in the community she lives, and loyal member of BQLT since its inception.

 BQLT is looking for community gardeners and other interested volunteers to participate in our work.
 If you are interested in getting involved, please email us at firstname.lastname@example.org.